DragonHunter274/ec2-gaming-sunshine/README.md

 * Move the Steam Library to `/mnt/sunshine/SteamLibrary` (Setting/Downloads/Steam Library Folder)
 * Enable Steam Play (Proton) for supported and all other titles (Setting/Steam Play)
 * Run Backup (via application icon or `/usr/local/bin/backup` before next shutdown/reboot)

-## Known issues

-* no gamepad support in Debian Bookworm (12) due to missing `uinput` module in kernel flavour `cloud-amd64`
-* no percentage indicator when restoring instance storage from S3

 ## Contribution